Bangladesh Mela 2015

 • ‘The Science of Charchapod‘,

-2. Out of the all the programs, I enjoyed youth forum the most.
-Ok, I would not say it extraordinarily fancy and fantastic but it was very dynamic, hopeful, energetic and in English.
-This 2-day youth program was “designed, coordinated, conducted and presented by second generation Bengalis“.
-Young Bangladeshi-Americans presented and discussed various topics about entrepreneurship, politics, importance of volunteering, first generation immigrant experience, history of Bangladesh, making film in USA, community connection through photography, response to domestic violence, etc. Even with poor audio system, and hard to show their slides (due to bright light in the room), the youth presenters tried their best to make it interesting, informative and engaging.
-The discussion was entirely in English, which was natural and a right thing to do.
-While adults were debating whether new generation Bangladeshi-Americans should learn Bangla to be a Bengali, in the next room, the young’s were busy presenting their ideas in English in full swing.
-Unfortunately, not enough first generation audiences were there to listen to them!
-A meaningful dialog/conversation between the first and the second generation immigrants about how to represent Bengali could have been arranged!
-What the new generation of Bangladeshi-Americans think of the Bengali culture remained unknown!
+2. Out of all the programs, I enjoyed the youth forum the most.
+Okay, I wouldn’t say it’s extraordinarily fancy and fantastic, but it was very dynamic, hopeful, and energetic, and it was in English.
+This 2-day youth program was “designed, coordinated, conducted, and presented by second-generation Bengalis“.
+Young Bangladeshi-Americans presented and discussed various topics about entrepreneurship, politics, the importance of volunteering, the first-generation immigrant experience, the history of Bangladesh, making films in the USA, community connection through photography, responses to domestic violence, etc. Even with a poor audio system, and hard to show their slides (due to bright light in the room), the youth presenters tried their best to make it interesting, informative, and engaging.
+The discussion was entirely in English, which was natural and the right thing to do.
+While adults debated whether the new generation of Bangladeshi-Americans should learn Bangla to be considered Bengali, in the next room, the young were busy presenting their ideas in full swing in English.
+Unfortunately, not enough first-generation audiences were there to listen to them!
+A meaningful dialogue/conversation between the first and the second generation immigrants about how to represent Bengali could have been arranged!
+What the new generation of Bangladeshi Americans thinks of Bengali culture remains unknown.

-Other observations where things can be done differently:
+Other observations of the Bangla Book Fair, where things can be done differently:

-• Photo exhibition of Bangladesh Liberation War 1971 on the 2nd floor was an excellent inclusion.
+• The photo exhibition of the Bangladesh Liberation War 1971 on the 2nd floor was an excellent inclusion.
 This should have been given more highlights.
 I almost missed it!
-Photo exhibition of Pavel Rahman was also interesting and maybe bit nostalgic for adult-enough Bangladeshis.
-It could have been displayed in a corner by creating a little more appropriate atmosphere.
+The photo exhibition by Pavel Rahman was also interesting and perhaps a bit nostalgic for adult-enough Bangladeshis.
+It could have been displayed in a corner by creating a more appropriate atmosphere.

-• Organizers can utilize internet to provide more information.
-Few simple spelling mistakes on the home page could be avoided where ‘New York’ became ‘Ney York’, ‘Bengali’ became ‘Benglai‘, etc. (Now, I am concerned about my mistakes!)
+• Organizers can utilize the internet to provide more information.
+A few simple spelling mistakes on the home page could be avoided where ‘New York’ became ‘Ney York’, ‘Bengali’ became ‘Benglai‘, etc. (Now, I am concerned about my mistakes!)

 • The event is over now.
-If someone need information about this festival (writings/pictures/videos) in coming years, how will they get them?
-Archiving the program of the event is an important work that can be done.
+If someone needs information about this festival (such as writings, pictures, or videos) in the coming years, how will they obtain it?
+Archiving the event program is an important task that can be accomplished.

 • Next time, maybe a big prominent display at the venue entrance with clear directions of the room, programs, time etc. can be displayed; audio system can be improved, etc.

 Lastly, looking beyond the limit is like loving the limitless – this occasion was a good practice of that.
-Thanks again, for organizing such a wonderful event.
+Thanks again, for organizing such a fantastic event.